Blogpost · March 21, 2026

 Introduction

-Early LLM applications relied on simple prompts: "Summarize this text" or "Answer this question."
-These work for basic tasks but fail when problems require reasoning, planning, or multi-step thinking.
+Early applications relied on simple prompts: "Summarize this text" or "Answer this question."
+These work for straightforward tasks but fail when problems require multi-step reasoning, tool use, or exploring multiple solution paths.

 The Foundation: Zero-Shot vs Few-Shot Prompting

 Zero-shot prompting means asking the model to perform a task without providing any examples.
+The model relies entirely on what it learned during pre-training.

 Classify the sentiment of this review as positive, negative, or neutral: